-Students that do not successfully complete Ch E 412X will need to take up to 5 undergraduate level courses in Ch E and Math to enhance their preparation for taking graduate level Ch E coursework.
+Students who do not successfully complete Ch E 412X will need to take up to 5 undergraduate level courses in Ch E and Math to enhance their preparation for taking graduate level Ch E coursework.
 Credit earned in these courses is not applied to the POSC Form.
 Based on their undergraduate specialty, students will need to earn a "B" or better in undergraduate Ch E courses as per the table below:

-Course Title Prerequisite ISU Course Ch E 545 Analytical and Numerical Methods 1 semester undergraduate differential equations course Math 267 Ch E 554 Integrated Transport Phenomena 2 semesters undergraduate transport phenomena (fluids, heat, mass transfer) Ch E 356, 357, 381 Ch E 583 Advanced Thermodynamics 1 semester thermodynamics course Ch E 381 Ch E 587 Advanced Chemical Reactor Design 1 semester reactor design course Ch E 382
+Course Title Prerequisite ISU Course

+Ch E 545 - 1 semester undergraduate differential equations course Math 267

+Ch E 554 5 Ch E 356, 357, 381

+Ch E 583 Advanced Thermodynamics 1 semester thermodynamics course Ch E 381 Ch E 587 Advanced Chemical Reactor Design 1 semester reactor design course Ch E 382